 Christmas is mostly a time of spending as opposed to saving.
 The reason for which businesses rake up sales as compared to the most part of the year.
-It is reasonable to spend during the festive season, but over-spending should be prohibited.
+It is reasonable to spend during the festive season, but by all means avoid over-spending.

-- a plan of where and how to enjoy the season.
-Enjoyment is not only in what you are spending, but also giving.
+Have a plan of where and how to enjoy the season.
+Enjoyment does not only come by spending but also giving.
 Both take out something from your pocket.
 A banker friend would say ‘both are debit actions’.
 You need to have a plan of where you would go.
 Whether you are alone or with a family you need to plan the places of interest to visit.

 It is far easier if you are single and don’t have a family yet.
 In order to avoid overspending and having debts at the beginning of next year, just have a plan.
 Many people tend to spend more money than they have.
 Sometimes they even go to the extent of borrowing to sustain themselves throughout the festive season.
 This is beyond any pardon!
 Only spend money that you have on things that you have planned and budgeted for.

 That trend is no more.
-Of course you are not doing this to avoid spending money but it saves money, why not?
-And people would appreciate your coming together for just some sticks of khebab, jollof and children screaming around.
-Imagine catching up with a school mate you very were close with but haven’t met each other’s family before?
+Of course, you are not doing this to avoid spending money but it saves money, why not?
+And people would appreciate your coming together for just some sticks of kebab, Jollof and children screaming around.
+Imagine catching up with a schoolmate you very were close with but haven’t met each other’s family before?
 That is rewarding!

 3. Budget your Cash Gifts, Applying 80-20 Rule

 Christmas is a time of giving.
 Individuals give each other presents, some give out money to friends.
 Mobile money networks have made it very easy to do so.
-Some cash gifts are recurrent year and year and those are easy to budget.
-However new ones would emerge.
-You should know those ones by the eve of the season.
+Some cash gifts are recurrent year after year and those are easy to budget.
+However new expenses would emerge.
+You should know these expenses by the eve of the season.

 4. Don’t Spend All Cash Gifts

 These are monies you were not even expecting.
-Such monies could be thrown into the frenzy and before you say jack, its gone.
+Such monies could be thrown into the frenzy and before you say jack, it’s gone.
 Often times you cannot even account for them.
-Make up your mind that you would save at least 25% or one-quarter into some investment or savings no matter how small.
-Its just the discipline of it.
-Mind you, you were going to go on with your life without the 75% at your disposal to spend or give out.
+Make up your mind that you would save at least 25% or one-quarter of cash gifts into some investment or savings no matter how small.
+It’s just the discipline of it.
+After all, you were going to go on with your life without the 75% at your disposal to spend or give out.

-The electronic platforms that make it so easy for you to send monies out is the same platform that can push monies into a savings wallet.
+The electronic platform that makes it so easy for you to send monies out is the same platform that can push monies into a savings wallet.
 Look out for your bank’s apps and how they can help you push money into a savings wallet or an investment account.
-A friend used this strategy on her birthday and eventually saved GHC 800 in a mutual fund investment.
+A friend used this strategy on her birthday and eventually saved GHC 800 in mutual fund investment.

 5. Plan a Time for Doing Nothing

 Christmas comes once a year and it should be enjoyed.
 The frenzy can also wear you out if there is no such thought of a time of doing nothing.
-For professionals and business people just one day of not stepping out can be rewarding.
-Of course there is no spending and you also get to refresh your body for healthy reasons.
+For professionals and people in business just get one day that you will not step out.
+Of course, there is no spending and you also get to refresh your body for health reasons.
 A time of doing nothing is financially rewarding.
 Just find the time and place this Christmas.

 6. When Its Done, Its Done

 You need to take this approach to save yourself.
-You cannot feed the whole world.
-Once the season is over, let everyone who request for a Christmas gift know that it is done.
+You cannot feed the entire world.
+Once the season is over, let everyone who requests a Christmas gift know that it is done.
 A simple answer that could help is that ‘there would be many more Christmases to enjoy and they would be part of it in future‘.
 Or that you can make up to them on their birthday.
 It would a special moment for them alone.

 There is life after Christmas.
 The new year will come with January yawning at you and lots of expectations and financial responsibility.
 January would either be a dry harmattan season or a drier winter month depending on where you are.
 Take control of the spending and yet decide to have more fun with family and friends.

-Enter into the New Year with no debts to pay and with somewhat a good float to start with .
-You need money to gag the yawn of the January month.
+Enter into the New Year with no debts to pay and with somewhat a good float to start with.
+You need money to gag the yawn of the month of January.